adityajamwal02/SearchQueryAutocomplete/README.md

 • When the input is a special character, it means the sentence ends, and in this case, we will return an empty list. <br>

 ### Functionality:

-○ AutoCompleteSystem Methods: Constructor of main class, the input is previously used data.
+➡ **AutoCompleteSystem** **Methods**: Constructor of main class, the input is previously used data.
 Sentences will be a string array consists of previously typed sentences.
 Times will be the corresponding times a sentence has been typed.
 Our system should record these historical sentences. <br>

-○ Input: The input c is the next character typed by the user.
+➡ **Input**: The input c is the next character typed by the user.
 The character will only be lower-case letters ('a' to 'z'), blank space (' ') or a special character ('#').
 Also, the previously typed sentence should be recorded in our system.
 The output an array will be the top 3 historical sentences that have prefix the same as the part of sentence already typed. <br>

 ### Example: